Why Toilets Leak Around the Base

 When a Toilet Base Leak Becomes a Structural Problem

-Toilet leaks are often underestimated because the visible water may seem minimal.
-However, the most significant damage usually occurs beneath the surface, where moisture can accumulate unnoticed.
+Toilet leaks are often underestimated because the visible water may seem minimal, but repeated water escape at the base can affect hidden materials beneath the fixture, including:

 Over time, these materials can weaken, leading to instability and potential structural concerns.
 Understanding how plumbing leaks affect structural materials highlights why even small leaks should be addressed promptly.